Missing You (2NE1 song): Background and release

-Beginning on November 18, 2013, YG Entertainment began releasing individual teasers featuring each member singing a snippet from the track, leading up to its release on November 21, 2013.
-The day before the release, Yang Hyun-suk was quoted stating the single brought his wife to tears when she first heard it.
-Dara spoke about the song, saying, "I cried so much during the recording that I used up a box of Kleenex by myself."
-Bom commented, "It is a song through which you can hear the emotions that come from our hearts very well."

-Reception
+Critical reception

 The song received positive reviews from music critics.
 Jeff Benjamin of Billboard praised the song's musical styles—where he wrote, "While slow and tender at its core, the experimental track incorporates unexpected electronic flourishes and alien-like harmonies before its soaring guitar line brilliantly evolves into a pounding piano chords for the ladies to belt over."
-Pitchfork included "Missing You" in their list of 20 Essential K-pop Songs in August 2014, praising its musicality and the group's vocal delivery and referred to it as "one of the most vocally rich and structurally distinctive singles Korea’s ever produced".
-The music video also received attention from press regarding CL's nude scene, with Billboard referring to it as a more sophisticated version of Miley Cyrus' "Wrecking Ball" music video, which was released just a couple months prior and also widely notable for unprecedented nudity.
+Pitchfork included "Missing You" in their list of 20 Essential K-pop Songs in August 2014, who lauded it as "one of the most vocally rich and structurally distinctive singles Korea’s ever produced".
+The music video also received attention from the press regarding CL's nude scene, with Billboard referring to it as a more sophisticated version of Miley Cyrus' "Wrecking Ball" music video, which was released just a couple months prior and also widely notable for unprecedented nudity.

+Commercial performance

-"Missing You" was an commercial success, topping all South Korean daily charts and achieved an all-kill soon after release.
+"Missing You" was a commercial success, topping all South Korean daily charts and achieved an all-kill soon after release.
 In its opening week, the song landed at the top position on the Gaon Digital Chart and became the group's eighth number one single.
 In the month of November alone, the track sold 453,481 digital units and ranked as the ninth best-selling song of the month in the country.
-It went on to sell over 1,080,000 digital downloads by the end of 2014, making it 2NE1's most commercially successful single released in 2013.
+It went on to sell over 1,080,000 digital downloads by the end of 2014.